xuxx09/CustomerEvaluationSystem/README.md

 ###Main function:
 	 - This function is used to statistic and analysis of  hotels' reviews.
 	 The statistic and analysis are based on the keywords which users input.
-	 According to the keywords this function can returnthe statistic result to the users.
+	 According to the keywords this function can return the statistic result to the users.
 	 - In order to provide the users more accurate results, we provide some basic search pattern to help the users to search, of course,